 Having your mortgage application declined can be gutting — especially when you’re not sure why.
 The good news is that a “no” from one lender doesn’t always mean you can’t get a home loan at all.
 Often, it simply means your application didn’t match that bank’s policy or required more preparation.

-As a mortgage broker in Tauranga, I see the same patterns crop up repeatedly.
+As a mortgage broker Tauranga based, I see the same patterns crop up repeatedly.
 Here are three of the biggest reasons applications are turned down — and how you can avoid them next time.

 One of the most common causes of rejection is leaving out information — intentionally or accidentally.
 Lenders want a clear picture of your assets, liabilities, income, and expenses before they’ll approve a loan.